 No. The non-occupant co-borrower can be anyone who is willing to meet the requirements of Freddie Mac's Seller/Servicer Guide.

 How do I become a Freddie Mac Multifamily Seller/Servicer?

-Although we are not accepting new Seller/Servicers, if you’d like consideration for the future, please send an email to the appropriate contact.
+Although we are not accepting new Seller/Servicers, if you’d like consideration for the future, please visit this webpage.

 How do I get the latest emails on Multifamily news, updates, alerts and new training/education opportunities?

 Visit Freddie Mac Multifamily's Customer News site to get current news on doing business with Freddie Mac, including originating and underwriting, selling and delivering, servicing, recent notices and more.

 - How do I access the online version of the Multifamily Seller/Servicer Guide?

 What is Multifamily's "prior-approval model" for underwriting and why is it important?